Author: Amy Brashear

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Fans of Truman Capote and his infamous In Cold Blood may be intrigued by No Saints in Kansas, as it fictionalizes how the teens in Holcomb reacted to the tragic events of the time.
+No Saints in Kansas by Amy Brashear fictionalizes how the teens in Holcomb reacted to the tragic events of the time.
 While it may seem like an interesting concept to focus on the teen perspective of the notorious Clutter family murders, No Saints in Kansas is an inadequate historical fiction novel that has an unrelatable main character, and is a true story that is better left alone.
 Continue reading